apache/jena-site/content/documentation/rdfconnection/index.md

 `CONSTRUCT`, `DESCRIBE`, `ASK`) as well as a way to get the lower level `QueryExecution` for specialized configuration.

-When creating an `QueryExecution` explicitly, care shoud be taken to close it.
+When creating an `QueryExecution` explicitly, care should be taken to close it.
 If the application wishes to capture the result set from a SELECT query and retain it across the lifetime of the transaction or `QueryExecution`, then the application should create a copy which is not attached to any external system